It took a few visits before we finally decided to bring you this well-kept secret and list of unique experiences in

 Dozens for Jose and more than a handful for me, the reasons we weren’t sure about sharing it all over the place were many, but perhaps trying to keep its purity and pristine beauty was the main one.

 Thing is that after our latest visit, a couple of weekends back, we felt it was the right time to spill the beans for good – and make you jealous AF! – Yes!
-Because our base is literally on the stunning Galicia coast, barely an hour ago from this uncrowded paradise, yet another Galician corner everyone should visit at least once in the lifetime.
+Because our base is literally on the stunning Galicia coast, barely an hour ago from this uncrowded paradise; yet another destination everyone should visit at least once in the lifetime.

 Between the coastal towns of Carnota and Malpica, and directly exposed to the Atlantic Ocean, the shore of Costa da Morte gets its name after the many shipwrecks along its betraying jagged shore.
 Unfortunately, earlier this century, it was also famous for the colossal oil spill from the Prestige that dyed black all that coast, spreading throughout the North of the Iberian peninsula all the way to France.

 But there’s much more to this region than the origin of its name.
 As sheer and inhospitable as it gets, Costa da Morte is also one of the most alluring places within the country and a Galicia must see place.
 Full of unique traditions, helpful inhabitants, and uncountable picture-perfect spots.

 Get ready to start craving seascapes, warmth even when the weather doesn’t help and exquisite seafood for a starter.
 Here’s our takeover, what we most enjoyed on our latest round there and what we’d thoroughly recommend to anyone looking for some quality time on the North West coast of Spain.

 Here’s our choice of the most unique experiences in Costa da Morte, the most stunning coast of Galicia.
 Welcome to the Death Coast!
 Benvidos á Costa da Morte!

 - 1. Start your day on the right foot in front of Lires estuary.